Main Promo Images

 The first phase of the country-specific study for Poland has been complete this year.
 In this phase, a variety of input information (emissions, measurements, meteorological data etc.) were collected, model simulations of the country pollution by cadmium were performed and analysed.

-Detailed analysis of PAH pollution at a country scale has been initiated for Spain in the framework of country-specific case studies following the recommendation of the third joint session of the WGE and the SB to EMEP.
+Detailed analysis of PAH pollution at a country scale has been initiated for Spain in the framework of country-specific case studies following the recommendation of the second joint session of the WGE and the SB to EMEP.
 To analyze spatial variations of B(a)P concentrations over the country, fine resolution modelling using detailed emissions data and measurements of B(a)P at national monitoring network was carried out.

 The major direction of further development of the Global EMEP Multi-media Modelling System (GLEMOS) during the past year was related to transition of the EMEP operational modelling to the new EMEP grid.
 The work started a few years ago was continued with adaptation and testing of pollutant-specific modules for new contaminants (particle-bound heavy metals and a selected persistent organic pollutant) as well as preparation of additional input data.
 Besides, the GLEMOS modelling system underwent considerable structural revision aimed to prepare it for public distribution as open-source software.
 Pilot simulations of lead and cadmium pollution performed with GLEMOS on the new EMEP grid demonstrate good succession between the old and new model versions for assessment of transboundary transport between the EMEP countries and ecosystem-specific deposition.

 EMEP closely collaborates with the United Nations Environment Programme (UN Environment).
 A new Global Mercury Assessment 2018 is now under development in accordance with the request of the UN Environment Governing Council (Decision 27/12).
 MSC-E takes part in the assessment coordinating work of an international group of experts focused on modelling of mercury pollution on global and regional scales.